 “Mergers and Acquisitions: Recent Developments,” presented to the 1989 Annual Tax Conference of the Minnesota Society of CPAs, November 7, 1989.

 “The Interest Allocation and Apportionment Rules of Sec.
-864(e) and Proposed Regulations Sections 1.861-8, -9, -10, and -11: The Riddle, The Enigma, and the Dilemma,” paper presented at the Peat Marwick Tax Research Symposium, May 1988.
+864(e) and Proposed Regulations Sections 1.861-8, -9, -10, and -11: The Riddle, The Enigma, and the Dilemma.”
+Paper presented at the Peat Marwick Tax Research Symposium, May 1988.

 “Through a Glass Darkly: Has the Fog Lifted from the TRA of 1986, Part II: Selected Topics for Individuals,” presentation made to the 1987 Annual Tax Conference of the Minnesota Society of Certified Public Accountants, November 1987, Minneapolis, MN.